SrijanBadhya/Debsoc/Running the PES Debsoc.md

 which are fair, so decide what you feel.

 ---
-If you have the time and the bandwidth, a great time to teach debate was when only one person shows up to a session but you don't feel like cancelling the session and sending them away.
+If you have the time and the bandwidth, a great time to teach debate is when only one person shows up to a session, yet you don't feel like cancelling the session and sending them away.
 What's great about this is that you can make the lesson personalized, understand their thinking process, and tune it precisely.
 From what I've seen, this has the most direct impact on their approach to debates as a whole, more than giving them advice post a debate.
 It's also low stakes practice for you to conduct a matter session in the future.
 It's not unfair that they got access to this personalized coaching and others didn't, because they're the ones that showed up.